code-423n4/2024-03-zksync/docs/Smart contract Section/L1 ecosystem contracts.md

     The intution behind the `requestL2TransactionTwoBridges` is to allow the second bridge to make a call to the L2 without the user giving control over their baseToken to the contract.
 If for example, the user wants to deposit an alt token using the second bridge to the L2, then the user only has to approve a base token allowance for the base token bridge, and a alt token allowance for the second bridge.
 Having the second bridge not handle tokens makes the process simpler and more secure.

-## State Transition Manager

-- `StateTransitionManager`

-    A state transition manages proof verification and DA for multiple chains.
-It also implements the following functionalities:

-    - `StateTransitionManagerRegistry`

-        The STM is shared for multiple chains, as initialization and upgrades have to be the same for all chains.
-Registration is not permissionless but happens based on the registrations in the bridgehub’s `Registry`.
-At registration a `DiamondProxy` is deployed and initialized with the appropriate `Facets` for each Hyperchain.
-To integrate already deployed chains such as Era, an extra function is called.

-    - `Facets` and `Verifier`

-        are shared across chains that relies on the same STM: `Base`, `Executor` , `Getters`,  `Admin` , `Mailbox.`The `Verifier`  is the contract that actually verifies the proof, and is called by the `Executor`.

-    - Upgrade Mechanism

-        The system requires all chains to be up-to-date with the latest implementation, so whenever an update is needed, we have to “force” each chain to update, but due to decentralization, we have to give each chain a time frame (more information in the [Upgrade Mechanism](https://www.notion.so/ZK-Stack-shared-bridge-alpha-version-a37c4746f8b54fb899d67e474bfac3bb?pvs=21) section).
-This is done in the update mechanism contract, this is where the bootloader and system contracts are published, and the `ProposedUpgrade` is stored.
-Then each chain can call this upgrade for themselves as needed.
-After the deadline is over, the not-updated chains are frozen, that is, cannot post new proofs.
-Frozen chains can unfreeze by updating their proof system.

 ## Bridges

 Bridges are completely separate contracts from the Bridgehub.
 They are a wrapper for L1 <-> L2 communication on contracts